Zanthoxylum avicennae: Habitat

 It is native to southern China's Fujian, Guangdong, Hainan, Guangxi, Macau, and Yunnan as well as Philippines, Northern Vietnam, and Taiwan.
 It is found in the area south of about 25° north latitude.
 It grows in low-altitude flat land, slope or valley and is more common in secondary forests.

 Applications

 Traditional Chinese medicine

 As a herbal medicine, it has the effects of expelling wind and dampness, promoting qi and resolving phlegm, and relieving pain.
 It can cure many types of pain and is also used as an ascaris repellent.
 The root water extract and alcohol extract have inhibitory effects on hemolytic streptococci and Staphylococcus aureus.
 The peel contains about 0.5% of essential oil; the leaf contains 0.3%.
-Main oils: terpinene, ylangene, α-pinene, etc. Root bark, stem bark and leaves contain alkaloids, including avicine, dihydroavicine, oxyavicine, nitidine, chelerythrine, magnoliflorine, δ-tembetarine, and candicine, as well as coumarins: avicennin, avicennol, dios-min and hesperidin.
+Main oils: terpinene, ylangene, α-pinene, etc. Root bark, stem bark and leaves contain alkaloids, including avicine, dihydroavicine, oxyavicine, nitidine, chelerythrine, magnoliflorine, δ-tembetarine, and candicine, as well as coumarins: avicennin, avicennol, diosmin and hesperidin.

 The leaves, root and fruit can be used for medicine.
 The taste is slightly bitter.
 It is slightly toxic.
 It can improve blood circulation and increase urination frequency.